sassoftware/restaf-demos/README.md

 > A fun prompt - try it
 Fetch data from cars where origin='Japan'

-## Extend Assistant to support running SAS Code]<a name="extend"></a>
+## Extend Assistant with custom tools]<a name="extend"></a>

-We will extend the Assistant from the last section to run SAS programs.
+In this section we will extend the tools with a custom tool.
+This tool maintains a list of courses.

 To do this we have to fill in the domainTools in the configuration.